Painting Metal Surfaces: Techniques and Challenges for Beginners

 Clean the Metal

-Give the metal surface a good scrub to remove any dirt, grease, or oils.
-Use a degreaser or solvent like isopropyl alcohol and scrub with an abrasive pad.
-Rinse well with water and let dry completely.
+Scrub away dirt, grease, and oil with a degreaser or solvent like isopropyl alcohol and an abrasive pad.
+Rinse well and let the surface dry completely.

 Lightly Sand

-Once dry, lightly sand the entire metal surface with fine-grit sandpaper (around 220 grit).
-Wipe away dust with a tack cloth.
-This provides “tooth” for the primer and paint to grip onto.
+Sand with fine-grit paper (around 220 grit) and wipe away dust with a tack cloth.
+This step helps both primer and paint bond effectively.

 Apply Primer